-Identify project management software, cloud-based file sharing, and communication tools to ensure everyone has access to the resources they need to successfully work together.
+Identify project management software, cloud-based file sharing, and communication tools to ensure everyone has access to the resources they need to work together successfully.
 If contributors are new to using certain tools, arrange for training so that they have faculty with the tools.
-It’s critical that team members be familiar with and using the same suite of tools throughout the project to avoid rework, confusion, and missed deadlines.
+It’s critical that team members be familiar with and use the same suite of tools throughout the project to avoid rework, confusion, and missed deadlines.

 Tip: Avoid implementing a sea of new project management tools as a part of the 3D project.
 Often there are existing tools that can get the job done if everyone agrees to use them.

 If you know of someone within the company that would be a perfect fit for your project but they’re not available due to other competing priorities, it may be worth looking at ways to get them assigned to the project.

 Negotiating for internal resources is worthwhile but can be a challenge.
 Here are some ways to increase your chance of success: